Sheboygan County Food Bank provides healthy and fresh emergency food, twice a week, at its onsite drive-thru food pantry.

 Monday: 5 PM - 7 PM, Wednesday: 10 AM - 12 PM with scheduled appointments

-Please call (920) 453-0136 on Tuesdays or Thursdays (9AM - 11AM) or Wednesdays (5PM-7PM) to register and make an appointment.
-If you call outside these hours, please leave a voicemail with your name and number and someone will get back to you.
+Please call (920) 453-0136 on Mondays from 1 PM - 3 PM and Wednesdays from 8 AM - 10 AM.
+If you call outside these hours, please leave a voicemail with your first name, last name, and phone number, and someone will get back to you.
 You may make one appointment, or set up an ongoing appointment, up to once per week.
-You will get a swipe card and someone else may pick up for you by bringing the swipe card.

 Please drive slowly (5 mph) when driving in the drive-thru.
 Volunteers will greet you and put food into your vehicle.
 You do not need to get out of your vehicle.